Vietnam.vn - Nền tảng quảng bá Việt Nam

 Flooding makes it difficult for passersby

-On Highway 746, through Tan Uyen City (Binh Duong Province), the water was flooded and flowing strongly, causing many motorbikes to fall.
+On Highway 746, through Tan Uyen City (Binh Duong Province), the water was flooded and flowing strongly, causing many motorbikes to fall over.
 Although it was dark, many people had to stop on the side of the road, waiting for the rain to stop and the water to recede before continuing their journey.

 HOANG BAC - XUAN TRUNG